souravs17031999/handle-missing-values/README.md

 @Author : Sourav Kumar
 @Roll no. : 101883068
 # Algorithm :
+* **Row removal** / **Column removal** : It removes rows or columns (based on arguments) with missing values / NaN.
+Python’s pandas library provides a function to remove rows or columns from a dataframe which contain missing values or NaN.
+It will remove all the rows which had any missing value.
+It will not modify the original dataframe, it just returns a copy with modified contents.
+Default value of ‘how’ argument in dropna() is ‘any’ & for ‘axis’ argument it is 0.
+It means if we don’t pass any argument in dropna() then still it will delete all the rows with any NaN.
 *
 ### Getting started Locally :
 > Run On Terminal